dehaenw/XGBlogS/README.md

 # XGBlogS
 quick and dirty LogS approximation with xgboost+rdkit.

 Aqueous solubility is usually expressed as LogS, the logarithm of aqueous solubility expressed in mol/l.
 Correctly estimating this value is not that easy, but a regression model on known molecules can give a somewhat decent first guess.
-The approach here uses XGB regressor with molecule features represented by ECFP count fingerprints.
+The approach here uses XGB regressor with molecule features represented by rdkit physicochemical descriptors.

 Putting this up here for those in a hurry who dont have time to drop this data in a regressor themselves.
 I did a grid search and provide a decently optimized model as is.